 The UK experience is different to the US.
 Since 2007, productivity growth has stagnated, yet employment growth has exceeded all expectations.

 This suggests that in the UK automation is not causing a fall in employment perhaps the opposite.
 However, there are concerns that the UK has a low take up rate of robots and automation.
 According to one study “The UK has just 33 robot units for every 10,000 employees, compared with 93 in the US and 213 in Japan.” (link) This may explain part of the UK productivity puzzle – and why productivity growth has been so poor.

 Whilst UK employment has risen, real wages have been effectively stagnant since 2007.

 The main effects of automation are yet to come.
-One study by PwC state that 30% of UK jobs could be at risk of being replaced due to robots and Artificial Intelligence.
+One study by PwC states that 30% of UK jobs could be at risk of being replaced due to robots and Artificial Intelligence.
 In the US, up to 38% of jobs could be at risk of automation.

 Economic history suggests that new technology can benefit everyone in society – enabling growth in productivity, real wages, shorter working weeks and greater job satisfaction – and any technological unemployment will prove to be short-lived.

 However, there is are no guarantees that will always occur.
 If the recent trend of falling labour market share and growing company profitability continues – there is a danger that automation will lead to a society of winners and losers.
-To combat this, there may need to be targetted policies from a universal basic income to improved education and training, and perhaps a better way to tax large multinationals.
+To combat this, there may need to be targeted policies from a universal basic income to improved education and training, and perhaps a better way to tax large multinationals.